Kaiser Permanente Medical Assistant Career Launch Scholarship

 Does the Kaiser Permanente Medical Assistant Career Launch Scholarship Program guarantee me a job at Kaiser Permanente?

 This is a scholarship for the Medical Assistant program and is not a guarantee of future employment.
-However, medical assisting is a high-demand career and you will interact with many employers through professional development, hands-on training and support with job placement.
+However, medical assisting is a high-demand career and you will interact with many employers and support with job placement.

 What is expected of students to receive the scholarship throughout the program?